 If you’re planning a trip to Colorado, it can be hard to know where to start.
-There are so many amazing places to visit in Colorado!
+After all, there are so many amazing places to visit in Colorado.

 Table of Contents

-- 41 Best Destinations to Visit in Colorado
+- 41 Best Places to Visit in Colorado

 - Pikes Peak